 Given that tires fail more than anything else, it’s wise to make sure you have everything you need to switch to your spare.
 Make sure the spare is properly inflated.
 Also, make sure you have a jack and tire iron.

 Getting stuck in a big storm with shoddy windshield wipers opens you up to unnecessary risk.
 Windshield wipers are cheap and easy to replace.
-Make sure you check them before you embark.
+Also, you never know when you or another stranded driver may need jumper cables.
+Make sure you check for both before you embark on your new adventure.